 As an IT recruiter, I ask this question a lot.
 Most of the time, candidates represent themselves in the wrong light by answering the question in one of these three ways:

-- The I’m Perfect Response: “I have no weaknesses”
+- The “I’m Perfect” Response: “I have no weaknesses”

-- The Pity Party Response: “I’m too ambitious” or “I’m too hard on myself” or “I expect too much from myself”
+- The “Pity Party” Response: “I’m too ambitious” or “I’m too hard on myself” or “I expect too much from myself”

-- The Don’t Give Me This Job Response: Worst of all, is when people are brutally honest and portray legitimate flaws in a negative manner such as, “I am always late for everything” or “I am very disorganized and cannot multi-task”
+- The “Don’t Give Me This Job” Response: Worst of all, is when people are brutally honest and portray legitimate flaws in a negative manner such as, “I am always late for everything” or “I am very disorganized and cannot multitask”

-The Correct Way to Answer this Question
+The Right Way to Answer this Question

 Be honest about a real weakness, but then let the hiring manager know what you have done in order to overcome this weakness.
-The hiring manager will appreaciate your honesty, because let’s face it, no one is perfect and if you say you are, it’s much harder to prove it than to admit you are human.
+The hiring manager will appreciate your honesty, because let’s face it, no one is perfect and if you say you are, it’s much harder to prove it than to admit you are human.

 Example: